A comparison of a paper visitor sign in sheet versus digital visitor management across cost, efficiency and usefulness.

 The idea behind visitor logs and visitor sign-in apps is that guests are required to check in before they enter a building.
 This is about knowing who is in the building and sometimes about controlling who can go where.

-For instance, some schools not only require guests to sign in at the front office, they may be required to provide and/or leave some form of identification, like a driver’s license, with the office when going farther into the building.
+For instance, some schools not only require guests to sign in at the front office, but they may also be required to provide and/or leave some form of identification, like a driver’s license, with the office when going farther into the building.

 In large office buildings, delivery people may not be allowed to move past the front lobby, and instead must wait in the lobby until the person they are delivering to can meet them.
 (Having a visitor log-in system that automatically contacts the person in question can be incredibly helpful in such situations.)
 In other buildings, the delivery person is allowed to go through the building to the contact, but only after logging in and receiving the appropriate permissions.

 The requirement of checking in creates heightened security in both tangible and intangible ways.